 - Saturday Morning Breakfast Cereal has a fertility god tell a (modern) woman he's going to fulfill all her wishes.
 She looks ecstatic... and then he tells her she's now fertile and assured to bear boys.

 - In the first season of The Legend of Korra, the Equalist Movement holds this opinion of the Avatar, the one person in the world with the power to bend all four elements who is usually also a world-renowned hero (or is destined to be one).
-Korra, the titular character, is the current living Avatar, and isn't quite fully trained when all this goes down.
-Deconstructed, in that the Equalist Movement really isn't a movement for an improved society but an extremist movement symptomatic of a class divide between benders and non-benders that had been festering since Aang, Korra's predecessor, had died.
+Korra, the titular character, is the current living Avatar and isn't quite fully trained when all this goes down.
+Deconstructed, in that the Equalist Movement really isn't a movement for an improved society but an extremist movement symptomatic of a class divide between benders and non-benders that had been festering since long before Aang, Korra's predecessor, had died.
+But it came to a head in the peaceful generation after the hundred year war.